prolsen/edge_domstorage/README.md

     Local Settings\Software\Microsoft\Windows\CurrentVersion\AppContainer\Storage\microsoft.microsoftedge_8wek yb3d8bbwe\Children\###\Internet Explorer\EdpDomStorage

 There are multiple "children", hence the ###.
-The code will iterate through them and return the URLs.
+The code will iterate through them and return the URLs visited.
+These also marry up with the entries located here where you will find your treasure chest of Edge browser activity information.

+        C:\Users\me\Appdata\Local\Packages\Microsoft.MicrosoftEdge_8wekyb3d8bbwe\AC\#!001, #!002, #!003, #!006, #!121

 # Help